Gloster Southern Railroad

 The line was owned by Georgia-Pacific (GP) which had purchased and refurbished 35 mi of an abandoned branch line to provide service to a GP oakwood mill in Gloster.
 The GLSR operated four or five freight trains per week until the plant closed in December 2002.
-One year later, Genesee and Wyoming Inc acquired three short-line railroads from GP.
+One year later, Genesee & Wyoming acquired three short-line railroads from GP.
 However, this sale did not include the GLSR.

 In September 2004, GP announced that they would re-open the Gloster oakwood mill.
 However, they did not continue to operate the GLSR.
 The McComb Enterprise Journal reported on April 2, 2008, that the Georgia-Pacific Corporation is closing its railroad and that the town of Gloster was interested in the rail bed.